speightashley/Cisco_Notes/Variable Length Subnet Masks.md

 ![[Pasted image 20241206205108.png]]
 1. We start with the largest requirements which is the engineering departments in Boston and New York.

+## New York - Engineering
 If we use a /27, we allowed 30 hosts on each of them which is enough.

 This gives us a subnet mask of 255.255.255.224

 The network address will be 200.15.10.0/27

+The size of the subnet is 32 so the broadcast address will be 200.15.10.31

+The hosts range from 10.1 to 10.30

+## Boston - Engineering
+Same as above but we need to add it to the end of the range for New York.

+So the network address will be 200.15.10.32/27

+Add 30 to it for the hosts and it gives us 62, add 1 for the broadcast address and it gives us 200.15.10.63.